robsonbittencourt/hubot.js/README.md

 # But if necessary can make them again.
 $ hubot configure -t botToken -n botName

 # Start the hubot.
-To use this command, the settings have already been made.
+To use this command, the settings must have been already set up.
 $ hubot start

 # Start the hubot.
 This command saves the configuration and starts.